jasonfreis/LotusNotesToHarperDB/README.txt

 README.TXT

+Start with the presentation "NotesToHarperDB.pptx" and be sure to run the presentation with presenters notes visible

 Do the following to create this working example:

 1. Go to harperdb.io and click the “Start Free” link to create an instance on the HarperDB cloud.
 Your instance URL will be something like “https://<<some name you typed>>.harperdbcloud.com